spangen87/memory-game/README.md

 ![W3C HTML Result](assets/readme-images/css-check.jpg)

 The validation through JSHint showed no errors.
 There was some warnings for older browsers.
 At first it showed some warnings for missing semicolons and a variable that i forgot that was unused.
 But that is now solved.

+### Logic Testing
+There was a lot of testing done for the logic of the game.
+Most was made manually by myself, and by friends and family that would try the game and find things that was not working as it supposed to do.

+Testing was also done by [Google Chrome DevTools](https://developers.google.com/web/tools).
+It was of big help when trying to find issues, especially in the JavaScript.

 ## Bugs
+### Solved
-Card animation will only work first time it is clicked.
+- Card animation will only work first time it is clicked.
 The bug was fixed by adding a remove class of the flipped cards in the function that check for pairs.

-If you clicked more than two cards before they flipped back, it resulted in a error.
+- If you clicked more than two cards before they flipped back, it resulted in a error.
 The bug was fixed by adding a lock to the board while the timeout was running.

-You can click on a card that is already facing up wich will get the count for matches to count wrong.
-It will also turn an already matched card to the wrong side.
+- You could click on a card that is already facing up wich will get the count for matches to count wrong.
+It was also turning an already matched card to the wrong side.
+The issue was solved by adding a "clicklock" on all cards that was not showing the back preventing this from happening.

-The alert shown when finishing the game is not showing the time used correctly.
-Instead of the time it shows "[object HTMLSpanElement]".
+- The alert shown when finishing the game was not showing the time used correctly.
+Instead of the time it showed "[object HTMLSpanElement]".
+The issue was fixed by adding a element property in the JS that was forgotten.

+### Left to Solve
+- There no known bugs at the moment.

 ## Deployment
 ### To deploy the project
 This site is deployed using GitHub pages.
 This is the steps for deploying a site.